Sean Foley (director): Writing and directing

 Foley made his stage directorial debut in 2007 with Pinter's People.
 He then directed several stage shows by stand-up comedians including Joan Rivers, Nina Conti and Armstrong and Miller.

 He achieved significant West End success in 2012, when he directed productions of The Ladykillers (for which he was nominated for the 2012 Laurence Olivier Award for Best Director) and Joe Orton's What the Butler Saw.
 He also, with Patrick Barlow, co-directed and co-wrote a four-actor stage adaptation of Ben Hur at the Watermill Theatre, a regional English theatre.

 In 2013, Foley made his Royal Shakespeare Company debut, directing Thomas Middleton's A Mad World, My Masters.
 The production was well received by UK critics.

 It was announced in June 2013 that Foley would be directing Matthew MacFadyen and Stephen Mangan in a theatrical adaptation of P. G. Wodehouse's Jeeves and Wooster stories, to be titled Perfect Nonsense, at the Duke of York's Theatre, London, from 30 October 2013.
-Foley also directed the X Factor stage musical, I Can't Sing!
-The X Factor Musical, which premiered in 2014.
+He also directed the X Factor stage musical, I Can't Sing!
+The X Factor Musical, which premiered in 2014 at the London Palladium and starred Nigel Harman, Alan Morrissey and Cynthia Erivo.
+However, the show was cancelled after 6 weeks and 3 days due to poor ticket sales, and lost £4 million.